borntofrappe/the-nature-of-code/README.md

 - the demo re-introduces vectors to update the angle of the `Oscillator` entity in the `x` and `y` dimension

+### Applying trigonometry

+With the knowledge accumulated in the chapter, and the chapters before it, the goal is to here apply the concepts in practical simulations.

 ### Waves

 In order to create a wave, all that is necessary is to increment the angle for every entity, assigning the horizontal coordinate to a fraction of the total width and the vertical coordinate to the sine or cosine of the angle.
 The amplitude remains relevant, in describing the height of the line.